• Skip to primary navigation

 George Fox University, Newberg, Oregon

-George Fox University has just over 4,100 students spread across four campuses in Portland, Salem, Redmond, and Newberg.
+George Fox University has over 4,100 students across four Portland, Salem, Redmond, and Newberg campuses.
 However, students enrolled in the traditional BSN will study on the Newberg campus.

-This four-year program accepts transfer students through Running Start, a program that allows high schoolers from Oregon to graduate to college.
+This four-year program accepts transfer students through Running Start, which allows high schoolers from Oregon to graduate from college.

-Upon completion of the program, students find positions in a variety of nursing fields, including acute care, cardiology, obstetrics, oncology, and pediatrics.
+Upon completing the program, students find positions in various nursing fields, including acute care, cardiology, obstetrics, oncology, and pediatrics.

 Tuition Fee: $31,510